douglett/tinywizzard/readme.md

 	- var+= (not string)

 - control
-	- return
-		- return expr
 	- call
+		- calling functions parsed out-of-order
 	- for